Napoleon's second abdication: Napoleon's message to the Representatives

 After some reflection, Napoleon determined, if possible, to temporize with the Chambers.
-He sent Regnaud de Saint Jean d'Angely to the Chamber of Representatives, in his capacity as a member, to soothe the irritation that prevailed, to relate that the army had been upon the point of gaining a great victory, when disaffected individuals created a panic; that the troops had since rallied; and that the Emperor had hastened to Paris to concert, with the ministers and the Chambers, such measures for the public safety as circumstances seemed to require.
+He sent Regnaud de Saint Jean d'Angely to the Chamber of Representatives, in his capacity as a member, to soothe the irritation that prevailed, to relate that the army had been upon the point of gaining a great victory when disaffected individuals created a panic; that the troops had since rallied; and that the Emperor had hastened to Paris to concert with the ministers and the Chambers such measures for the public safety as circumstances seemed to require.
 Carnot was directed to make a similar communication to the Chamber of Peers.

 Regnaud vainly endeavoured to fulfill his mission.
 However, the Representatives had lost all patience, and insisted upon the ministers presenting themselves at the bar of the House.
-The latter at length obeyed the summons; Napoleon having consented, though with great reluctance, to their compliance with the mandate.
+The latter at length obeyed the summons, Napoleon having consented, though with great reluctance, to their compliance with the mandate.
 He required them, however, to be accompanied by his brother Lucien Bonaparte, as an Extraordinary Commissioner, appointed to reply to the Interrogatories of the Chamber.

 At 18:00 in the evening of 21 June, Lucien Bonaparte and the ministers made their appearance in the Chamber of Representatives.
 Lucien announced that he had been sent there by Napoleon as a Commissioner Extraordinary, to concert with the Assembly measures of safety.
-He then placed in the hands of the President the message of which he was the bearer from his brother.
+He then placed in the hands of the President the message from his brother.
 It contained a succinct recital of the disasters experienced at Waterloo: and recommended the Representatives to unite with the Head of the State in preserving the country from the fate of Poland, and from the re-imposition of the yoke which it had thrown off.
 It stated, also, that it was desirable that the two Chambers should appoint a Commission of five Members, to concert with the Ministers the measures to be adopted for the public safety, and the means of treating for peace with the Coalition Powers.